 - Respect for life

 - In the service of humanity

 St John Association forms part of the ‘Most Venerable Order of the Hospital of St John of Jerusalem’.
 It was established by Queen Victoria in 1888.
 The St John Council, chaired by Dr Michael Frendo, is the governing body of the organisation.
-Under the Council there are three branches:
+Under the Council there are three branches headed by three Commissioners:

 - St John Ambulance (First Aid & Nursing)

 Finally, the Headquarters Staff, who is responsible for the smooth running of St John Ambulance activities.
-The Headquarters staff provides support to all branches of the organization.
-All three Heads of the different branches reported directly to the Commander, who is also the First Vice Chairman of the St John Council.
+The Headquarters staff provides support to all branches of the organisation.
+The Commissioners of the three branches report directly to the Commander, who is also the First Vice Chairman of the St John Council.